stephram/movie-info/README.md

-The dynamic content of the webpages would be retrieved using scripts in the static webpage by running in the browser, accessing the Lambda endpoints and using a HandlebarsJS template for generation of the content. _Unfortunately the static webpage has not been completed, but WIP can be view in the included **Postman** collection._
+The dynamic content of the webpages would be retrieved using scripts in the static webpage by running in the browser, accessing the Lambda endpoints and using a HandlebarsJS template for generation of the content. _Unfortunately the static webpage has not been completed, but WIP can be viewed in the included **Postman** collection. **I've also attached some screenshots at the bottom of this document.**_

 ### Sequence diagram
 ![movieInfoAPI](./sequence-diagram.png)